-Charles Handy - organizational and social development guru, Motivation Calculus theory, and modern ideas about work, fulfilment, globalization and life purpose.
+Charles Handy is an organizational and social development guru who has written many books filled with modern ideas about work, fulfilment, globalization and life purpose

 Charles Handy is regarded by many as the most advanced management thinker in the world.
 His early work, such as his 'Motivation Calculus' outlined below, has been steadily surpassed and extended by his more recent modern and sophisticated thinking about the purpose of work, business and organizations.

 Handy's first book, 'Understanding Organisations' (1976, revised 1991) is well regarded.
 'Gods Of Management' (1978), is another highly regarded work, in which Handy uses a metaphor of the Greek Gods to explain different organizational cultures:

 Handy was one of the first to identify that 'careers for life' were destined to become a thing of the past, and as a thinker, Handy seems able to predict trends and changes on a global and fundamental scale.
 He is visionary, rather than an analyst, and sees huge, 'big pictures' and trends, rather than small effects and details.

 Charles Handy's works are generally philosophical and insightful, rather than stacked with modular theories and diagrams, and as such will tend to appeal to intuitive humanitarian thinkers perhaps more than structured process-oriented types.

 Here is a rare example of a Handy 'model' from his earlier writings, included especially because it illustrates his focus on the human individual perspective.

 Charles Handy's Motivation Calculus is an extension of Maslow's Hierarchy of Needs, and an example of Handy's early clarity and interpretation of the human condition and response to work.